iunn-sh/epic-games-v-apple-google/presentation.md

 大部分維持地方法院判決
 > 1. Market Definition: We agree that the district court erred in certain aspects of its market-definition analysis but conclude that those errors were harmless.
 > 2. Sherman Act Section 1 (Unreasonable Restraint): We agree with Epic on its first and third arguments but find the errors to be harmless; we reject Epic's and Apple's remaining arguments.
 > 3. Sherman Act Section 1 (Tying): We agree with Epic that the district court clearly erred in its separate-products finding, but we find that error to be harmless.
-The Rule of Reason applies to the tie involved here, and, for the reasons already explained, ==Epic failed to establish that Apple's design of the iOS ecosystem—which ties the App Store and IAP together—is anticompetitive==.
+The Rule of Reason applies to the tie involved here, and, for the reasons already explained, <mark>Epic failed to establish that Apple's design of the iOS ecosystem—which ties the App Store and IAP together—is anticompetitive</mark>.
 > 4. Sherman Act Section 2 (Monopoly Maintenance): We affirm the district court's rejection of Section 2 liability.
 Epic does not argue on appeal that the district court clearly erred in finding that Apple lacks monopoly power in the mobile-games market.
 It argues only that the district court erred in rejecting its single-brand markets in which Apple would have a 100% market share—an argument we reject above. ...
 Moreover, even assuming Apple has monopoly power, Epic failed to prove Apple's conduct was anticompetitive.

 ---